gaby-maker/gaby-maker/README.md

 - 👋 Hi, I’m @gaby-maker
 - 👀 I’m interested in administracao de empresas
 - 🌱 I’m currently learning administracao
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on emprender
 - 📫 How to reach me email
 - 😄 Pronouns: ela dela
-- ⚡ Fun fact:
+- ⚡ Fun fact: estudo muito

 <!---
 gaby-maker/gaby-maker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.